 Very small prostate tumours can sometimes be missed during the biopsy process, so the biopsy process is not foolproof.
 This may require further PSA testing in the future and a repeat biopsy if the PSA continues to rise.

-MR Ultrasound Fusion Biopsies
+MRI Ultrasound Fusion Biopsies

 MRI-targeted biopsy employs the technique of fusing the MRI image to the ultrasound to accurately biopsy lesions found on MRI.
 This is a further development which makes diagnosis much more accurate and less invasive.
 It requires far fewer biopsies and improves the accuracy in terms of targeting lesions in the prostate.